 Prevention: Demand full details on licensing, community references, evidence of insurance, and a local address and telephone number.

 A “free” roof inspection by an unscheduled door-to-door sales person should be a warning sign.
 Most people do not recognize their own roof, so these fraudulent roofers may claim a picture of another home’s damaged roof is your Champlin home.
 This hard-sell sales person will insist that you sign paperwork, pressing you to make a decision immediately.

 Prevention: Before signing any agreement with an unfamiliar roofing contractor, open up a claim and communication with your insurance company.

 4. Down Payment

 Honest and well-established roofers do not need a down payment to begin work or purchase materials.
-At Midwest Exteriors Plus we have creditable accounts with our suppliers, and do not require a down payment for most projects.
+At Midwest Roofing, Siding & Windows we have creditable accounts with our suppliers, and do not require a down payment for most projects.

 Prevention: Insist on a bill made out after all work has been completed on the project.
 This will help ensure that the quality you deserve is delivered.

 An Ounce of Prevention